TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/06_lesson/lesson.md

 #### Discussion

 * Ask: how might while loops be useful?
-* Ask students to consider how they could write a loop using user input, using the following scenario:
+* Ask students to consider how they could write a loop using user input.
 * What if you wanted the loop to stop when the user inputs "quit"?

 #### Activity